If You’re Always Stressed And Tired, Start Here

 Practicing meditation has been shown to increase our resilience to life’s stressors and helps create a balanced stress response (1), meaning we aren’t as reactive to stressors.
 Studies have also shown that a mindfulness meditation practice can reduce or prevent burnout (2).

-• Improve sleep (3): I’m convinced if the quality of our sleep improves, then our life improves.
+• Improved sleep (3): I’m convinced if the quality of our sleep improves, then our life improves.
 How many times have you felt more irritable and snappy because of poor sleep?

 • Improved mood (4): yes please.
-If you’re looking to feel less overwhelmed, down, irritable or anxious, practicing meditation will help you improved those effects of mood.
-When you start to feel better, your able to better connect with your kids and enjoy the good things you do have going on in life.
+If you’re looking to feel less overwhelmed, down, irritable or anxious, practicing meditation will help you with those moods.
+When you start to feel better in your mood, then you’re able to connect with your kids and enjoy the good things you do have going on in life.

-As busy working moms we spend a lot of time in the stressed out side of the nervous system, the sympathetic nervous system.
-It’s imperative we balance out our nervous system and thus the feeling of being “stressed out” by spending more time in the PNS.
-And meditation is one way we can activate the healing part of our nervous system.
+As busy working moms we spend a lot of time in the stressed out side of the nervous system.
+It’s imperative we balance out our nervous system, thereby decreasing the feeling of being “stressed out,” by spending more time in the PNS.
+And meditation is one way we can do this.

 How to Start Your Meditation Practice